MatthewJDavis/matthewjdavis.github.io/_posts/2021-07-28-terraform-azure-remote-state.md

 Here is the updated main.tf file from my [previous post].

+Copy the contents to a main.tf file - don't forget to update the storage_account_name value with the output of ```echo $sa```.

 <script src="https://gist.github.com/MatthewJDavis/2c76473c4d46a54d7930047dd52575b8.js"></script>

-The variables file is the same as before.
+The terraform.tfvars file is the same as before.

 <script src="https://gist.github.com/MatthewJDavis/69bd18c079b2f7026f637e6674fac03c.js"></script>